pavitranew/session-7-rest-ang/README.md

 },
 ```

-4: Add a .gitignore file.

 ### 1. Mongo

-Run `mongod` in another Terminal tab (if it's not running already).
+Start `mongod` in another Terminal tab (if it's not running already).

 If you need help setting the permissions on the db folder [see this post](http://stackoverflow.com/questions/28987347/setting-read-write-permissions-on-mongodb-folder).

-Test it:
+Test it in another terminal tab:

 ```bash
 $ which mongod